anfelipecb/conflict-prediction-ml/milestones/milestone5.md

-## Milestone 5: Training our model
+## Milestone 5: Training our model with non-linear models

 First of all, we want you to remember our research question: